Request Received

 Beneath the eastern grove, the caretakers have discovered a network of caverns — naturally formed, lit in places by bioluminescent stone and underground flora.
 Peckerpeter has been mapping them for weeks.

 A proper path is currently being carved through the safest routes.
-When it opens, visitors will be able to descend from the grove floor into a world that feels entirely separate from the park above — quieter, stranger, and full of things that haven't been seen by many eyes yet.
+When it opens, visitors will be able to descend from the grove floor into a world that feels entirely separate from the park above.
+Guided tours will be available from the first day of opening.

 Path Under Construction Eastern Grove Guided Only at First